2D and 2.5D Memory organization

 2.5D Memory organization –

-In 2.5D Organization the scenario is same but we have two different decoders one is column decoder and another is row decoder.
-Column decoder is used to select the column and row decoder is used to select the row.
+In 2.5D Organization the scenario is the same but we have two different decoders one is a column decoder and another is a row decoder.
+Column decoder is used to select the column and a row decoder is used to select the row.
 The address from the MAR goes as the decoders’ input.
-Decoders will select the respective cell through the bit outline,then the data from that location will be read or through the bit in line data will be written at that memory location.
+Decoders will select the respective cell through the bit outline, then the data from that location will be read or through the bit, inline data will be written at that memory location.

 Read and Write Operations –

-- If the select line is in Read mode then the Word/bit which is represented by the MAR will be available to the data lines and will get read.
+- If the select line is in Reading mode then the Word/bit which is represented by the MAR will be available to the data lines and will get read.

 Comparison between 2D & 2.5D Organizations –